 If you’re traveling in a group of three or more, there are some seats which face each other that would allow for great conversation and games.

 Finally – and this is huge – the first class car has a toilet that meets western standards, meaning it is both clean (for now) and it has an actual seated toilet.
+This is different than what you might normally expect with bathrooms in China.

 It truly is a comfortable ride, particularly for those of us who have lived here in Xinjiang for a while and aren’t used to these kinds of luxuries.